 As you gain experience on the water, you can start to push your boundaries a bit and set out in choppier conditions.
 But when you’re just starting out, it’s essential that you get comfortable with your ability to balance on flat water before you try to paddle in not-so-nice weather.

-Now that you know why a kayak might flip over, let’s look at how you can prevent it from happening.
+Now that you know why kayaks tip over, let’s look at how you can prevent it from happening.

 The most important thing you can do to prevent capsizing during your paddling adventures is to choose the right kayak.
-There are many different types of kayaks out there, and not all boats are created equal in regard to stability.
+There are many different types of kayaks out there, and not all of them are created equal in regard to kayak stability.

 Suppose you’re primarily interested in paddling on flat water.
-In that case, a recreational kayak with excellent primary stability will likely be your best choice.
+In that case, a recreational kayak with excellent primary stability is likely your best choice.

 Meanwhile, paddlers that want to set out into coastal and off-shore environments might want to get a sea kayak with excellent secondary stability.
 Although these kayaks can feel tippy on flat water, they’re ideal for use in choppy seas.

-In addition to kayak design, consider the weight limit of any boat you use.
-Over-loading a kayak can cause it to tip over more easily.
+In addition to the design, consider the kayak weight limit.
+Overloading a kayak can cause it to tip over more easily.
 Avoid loading a kayak beyond 80% of its stated weight capacity for a better paddling experience.

 Foul weather and choppy seas can cause anyone to lose balance and capsize while paddling.
 As a result, you must pick the right conditions for kayaking before you set out on the water.